tianwenxu-lawlogic/tianwenxu-lawlogic.github.io/_pages/about.md

 I am a postdoctoral researcher at the Guanghua Law School, Zhejiang University.
 I am also member of the Zhejiang University Law and AI Laboratory, and member of the Zhejiang University-University of Luxembourg Joint Lab on Advanced Intelligent Systems and Reasoning.

-My research interests are logics for computational legal theory, including:
+My research interests are logics for computational legal theory.
+Some of my recent research topics are:

 (1) Logic of action, especially dynamic logic that can capture different types of agents’ actions and their nonphysical effects (e.g., normative effects, which are independent of what the world is);